apache/nifi-site/src/pages/markdown/quickstart.md

 Now you should have a fully functioning build off the latest codebase.

+#### NOTE

+During development it is not necessary to build the entire code base.
+Typically, in case of a Nar bundle change you can build only the particular bundle followed by running `mvn -T C2.0 clean install -Pdir-only` in `nifi-assembly`.

 ## Running the application

 #### ** WARNING **